 Volunteering with the government

-South Australian public sector agencies work in partnership with volunteers across the state in a variety of ways to deliver a range of services to the general community.
-This is reflected in the partnership agreements between the government and volunteering sector - Advancing the Community Together Partnership and the Volunteering Strategy for South Australia 2014-2020.
+South Australian public sector agencies work in partnership with volunteers across the state to deliver a range of services to the community.
+This is reflected in the partnership agreement between the government and volunteering sector, the Volunteering Strategy for South Australia 2014-2020.

-Many government departments and agencies provide volunteering opportunities, as listed below.
+Many government departments and agencies provide volunteering opportunities.

 State Library of South Australia - volunteers undertake a range of roles that help make library resources available.